Local Auditor Register

-The Local Auditor Register contains a full list of registered local auditors and key audit partners can be found here
+The Local Auditor Register contains a full list of registered local auditors and key audit partners.

 Working in the regulated area of local audit

 This work is reserved by law to a registered local auditor.
 Generally it is audit work in relation to a local body (or relevant authority as defined by Section 2 of the Act).
 Firms should also note that this doesn’t, however, reflect the inclusion of NHS trusts and special trustees by virtue of Schedule 13 – and then the disapplication of this by SI 2015/975.

 A registered local auditor is a firm that undertakes regulated local audit work.
 It is registered with an RSB.
 For local public audit work the RSB is ICAEW.